Who has the last word? Understanding How to Sample Online Discussions: A Probabilistic Model of Justified Arguments in Synthetic Bipolar Argumentation Frameworks

 which was obtained by assuming that the inequality in Equation \ref{up} is saturated, i.e. $p_h=p_h^{max}$.
-The red line in the same figure represents the Equation \ref{p_hmax}.
+The red lines in Figure~\ref{fig:cobweb_1} represents the Equation \ref{p_hmax}.
 The iterative solutions of Equation \ref{p_hmax} indicated by the blue dots is obtained by projecting the points on this line to the diagonal black line.
-Starting from $p_N=1$, we obtain the blue point 1 in the left of Figure \ref{fig:cobweb_1}, which is a solution of Equation \ref{p_hmax} with initial $p_{h+1}=1$. the projection of this point on the diagonal is the starting point of the new iteration.
+For example starting from $p_N=1$, we obtain the blue point 1 in Figure \ref{subfig-1}, which is a solution of Equation \ref{p_hmax} with initial $p_{h+1}=1$. the projection of this point on the diagonal is the starting point of the new iteration.
 This new starting point, corresponding to a new value of $p_{h+1}$, leads to the new solution of Equation \ref{p_hmax} and is indicated by the blue point 2.
 Note that the new $p_{h+1}$ is much smaller than the initial one, and also much smaller than the next value in the iteration represented by the blue point 3.
-As shown in Figure \ref{fig:cobweb_1}, the oscillations thus produced are larger when the value of $p(0)$ is small.
+As shown in Figure \ref{subfig-1} and \ref{subfig-2}, the oscillations thus produced are larger when the value of $p(0)$ is small.
 This representation of iterative solutions is called \textit{cob-webbing} \cite{muller2015methods}.
-The same cob-webbing procedure for $q>\frac{1}{2}$ is shown in Figure \ref{fig:cobweb_2}.
+The same cob-webbing procedure for $q>\frac{1}{2}$ is shown in Figure \ref{subfig-3} and \ref{subfig-4}.
 In this case we do not have oscillations but similarly we can see that when $p(0)$ is large there is a less pronounced decrease of $p_h$.

-As a consequence of the above analysis we can conclude that we expect that the amplitude of the oscillations and the decrease of the solution of $p_h$ depend on the size of $p(0)$.
-This means that the number of unreplied comments in the graph have a large impact on the behaviour of the winning probability.
-We will apply this analysis and result when analysing Kialo discussions in Section \ref{sec:Kialo_Analysis}.
+As a consequence of this we can conclude that the amplitude of the oscillations and the decrease of the solution of $p_h$ depend on the size of $p(0)$.
+This means that the number of unreplied comments in the reply tree (which determines $p(0)$) has a large impact on the behaviour of the probability of an argument being justified.
+We will apply this analysis and result when analysing Kialo discussions in the next section.